Sullivans International - Yarn Supplier

 Green flags

-• Transparent MOQ and price breaks
+• Transparent MOQ breaks and price tiers

-Step 3: Request Samples & Lab Dips
+Step 3: Request Samples and Lab Dips

-Sample checklist:
+Sample approval checklist:

-Typical factory MOQs for custom yarn:
+Typical MOQ ranges for custom knitting/crochet yarn:

-Order type Common MOQ range
+Order type Common MOQ

 Stock colors (acrylic bulk) 100–500 kg per color